mikecali/Elasticsearch-ILM-Policy-reporting/README.md

 4. Install the required Python libraries:

-    'pip install pandas json streamlit'
+    ```pip install pandas json streamlit```

 # Usage

 Ensure you have Elasticsearch cluster diagnostic data in JSON format.

 The tool expects the following files:

-nodes/nodes_stats.json
-nodes/nodes_info.json
-indices/indices_stats.json
-Run the main script with the path to your diagnostics directory:

-python main.py /path/to/your/diagnostics/directory
-The script will generate an HTML file named elasticsearch_cluster_visualization.html in the same directory.

-Open the generated HTML file in a web browser to view the interactive visualization.
+ilm_policies.json
+ilm_explain.json

+There are two scripts in this repository, first we need to upload those 2 files above to flatten the json files.

+1. Run the first application:

+     ``` streamlit run ilm-combine-file.py ```

+2. Upload the 2 files: ilm_policies.json and ilm_explain.json.

+3. Donwload the flattend file.

+4. Run the second application:

+     ``` streamlit run ilm-report.py ```

+4. Upload the donwloaded file: flattened_ilm_data-2.json

+5. Review the report

-# Features
+# Contribution

+Contributions to improve this tool are welcome.
+Please fork the repository and submit a pull request with your changes.

 # License